 - Hotel Plaza Mayor: Very close to all the key destinations in Madrid.
 While the hotel offers limited amenities and features, it happens to be one of the more affordable options in an area full of luxury hotels.

-✓ Best place to stay for foodies and flea market shoppers
+✓ Best place to stay in Madrid for foodies & flea market shoppers

 If you enjoy fine cuisine and flea market finds, La Latina is where you’ll spend most of your time in Madrid.